cbrnr/python-intro-short/04-Functions/04-Functions.md

 UnboundLocalError: local variable 's' referenced before assignment
 ```

-If we really meant to access the global `s`, we need to tell Python with the `global` statement:
+If we really meant to access the global `s`, we need to tell Python by using the `global` statement:

 ```python
 s = 15